Are you comparing Webflow vs WordPress and wondering which one is better for you?

 Overview – Webflow vs WordPress

-Webflow was launched in 2013 and has been steadily growing in users since then.
+Webflow was launched in 2013 and has been steadily growing in users.
 They offer a visual and fully hosted WordPress alternative to designers and general users.

 WordPress is free and open-source software, which means anyone can download and use it for blogging, business websites, online stores, and more.

 To start a WordPress website, you need a domain name and a web hosting account.
-There are many great WordPress hosting providers that offer 1-click WordPress installation and super easy setup.
+There are many great WordPress hosting providers that offer 1-click WordPress installation and super easy setup, such as Hostinger and Bluehost.

-It is a hosted software, which means you use the software as a service.
+It is a hosted software (SaaS application), meaning you use it as a service.
 They make money by offering paid features, upgrades, and selling hosting services.

-You can make a Webflow account and connect it to your domain name.
+You can make a Webflow website and connect it to your domain name.
 You can also download your website and host it on any other hosting platform.

 Now that we have talked about both platforms.
 Let’s see how they stack up against each other.